On the third Friday of every month throughout the year, faculty, students and friends

 a tour of the night sky and discussion of topics in astronomy.

-The Watson-King Planetarium, located in Smith Hall, room 521, is Towson University’s
+The Watson-King Planetarium, located in The Science Complex, Room 2206, is Towson

 Established in 1965, the Watson-King Planetarium allows us to view the stars at any